exercism/r/exercises/concept/name-badges/.docs/instructions.md

 ## 3. Print a badge for the owner

 Even the factory's owner has to wear a badge at all times.
-However, an owner does not have a department and never will: he is above all the departments.
+However, an owner does not have a department and never will: they are above all the departments.
 In this case, the label should print `"OWNER"` instead of the department name.

 Extend the `print_name_badge` function.
 When the department is `NULL`, assume the badge belongs to the company owner.